 Justice can confirm the unfairness of what the survivor endured, and restore some measure of control which their torturers tried to take away.

 But the British government's Overseas Operations Bill would prevent British soldiers from being prosecuted for crimes committed more than five years ago during wartime abroad.

 Soldier or civilian, we believe that nobody should be above the law.

 What is the government proposing?

-The UK government says that once ten years have passed, soldiers should not face prosecution, perhaps even if they have committed serious war crimes, including torture.
+The UK government says that once five years have passed, soldiers should not face prosecution, perhaps even if they have committed serious war crimes, including torture.

 The proposals also include introducing a new partial defence to murder and introducing a time limit on when civilian victims could claim compensation.

 This would mean that if, after five years, no charges have been brought against a former or current member of the Armed Forces for alleged crimes committed whilst on duty, it would be practically impossible to prosecute that person.

 That means that after a certain time period, prosecutions won’t go ahead - unless in "exceptional circumstances".
 This could mean some people won't be held accountable for their actions and risks placing the military ‘above the law’.